 Therapy and emotional support animals are often not considered working animals.
 Service animals are allowed in most places while there are restrictions for therapy and emotional support animals.

 In addition to being one of the most popular breeds in the United States, Great Danes have grown in popularity as service dogs as well!

 With a ton of great benefits as a service dog and as a companion to the owner, let’s talk about what makes them a potential ideal choice.

 With only one other breed larger than the Great Dane, it quite literally makes them stand out amongst other dogs.
 Great Danes are often used as mobility pets for their size.

-The average size of most mobility dog is around 22” tall, and a minimum weight of 55 pounds.
+The average size of most mobility dogs is around 22” tall and has a minimum weight of 55 pounds.
 However, larger i.e. taller or heavier individuals will require a correspondingly larger service dog.

 Ideally, a service dog will be at least 45% of the person’s height, and a minimum of 65% of the person’s weight.

 To get an understanding of just how physically large Great Danes are, the chart below depicts a height and weight range that can be expected for full-grown adults.